What We Do

 Co-operative Housing Ireland works closely with various stakeholders in the housing sector, including Local Authorities, Government, and developers, to provide high quality social-rented homes across the country.

-In addition to the close to 4,000 homes provided CHI has supported owner-occupier housing co-operatives to deliver 3,000 affordable homes.
+In addition to the 4,000+ homes provided, CHI has supported owner-occupier housing co-operatives to deliver 3,000 affordable homes.

 Our Vision